-The Peatland Code specifies requirements for the validation and verification of a Greenhouse Gas (GHG) assertion from voluntary UK based projects which reduce GHG emissions through peatland restoration.
-Peatland Code emissions reduction accounts for both GHG from and sequestered by peatland.
+The Peatland Code specifies requirements for the validation and verification of a greenhouse gas (GHG) assertion from voluntary UK based projects which reduce GHG emissions through peatland restoration.
+Peatland Code emissions reduction account for both GHG from, and sequestered by, peatland.
 It does not account for carbon already stored within the peatland or the carbon saved when substituting peat products for products with a lower carbon footprint.
+The Peatland Code is the quality assurance standard for peatland restoration projects in the UK, and generates independently verified carbon units.